Māori and early European farming

 In 1844 John Deans wrote to his father about his land at Riccarton: ‘This is certainly by far the best place I have seen in New Zealand, and for squatters like ourselves no place could be better, as there is plenty of level land with good pasture for cattle of all descriptions … there is a wood about 200 acres … and a river of water clearer than crystal (indeed the finest water I ever saw) running close past the front.’
 1

-While 56% of migrants between 1854 and 1870 were from England, 22.1% were from Ireland and 19.9% from Scotland.
-Scottish shepherds were encouraged to emigrate and help on the back-country runs.
+Between 1854 and 1870, 56% of migrants came from England, 22% from Ireland and 20% from Scotland.
+Scottish shepherds were encouraged to emigrate to work on back-country runs.

 Unexpectedly, sheep farming gave Canterbury its economic start, and no other region is more closely associated with it.
 Sheep were turned out on ‘native’ pastures to produce wool, which was in demand in Europe.
 By 1860, most of the region was divided up into large leasehold runs, and many of the runholders were to become extremely wealthy.
 Sheep numbers reached 3,152,525 in 1885 – 21.7% of the national flock.
 The top breed was merino.
 Besides wool, skins and hides, tallow and potted and salted meat were produced.

 High-country sheep runs

 On the plains, leasehold sheep runs gave way to freehold estates and family farms in the 1870s and 1880s.
 But in the high country, grazing sheep on leased land remained the norm.
 The laconic shepherd with his dogs and the autumn muster became key elements of the image of Canterbury.

 Steel ploughs and reaping and threshing machines made wheat-growing easier and more profitable.